Cloudinnovates/Piggy/README.md

 # Piggy
-A system that identifies coins using a raspberry pi, a laser, and a photodiode Made by Raphael Academia, Vojdan Bojcev, and Zahin Zaman
+A system that identifies coins using a raspberry pi, a laser, and a photodiode.
+Made by Raphael Academia, Vojdan Bojcev, and Zahin Zaman